inbravo/travel/june-2019/README.md

 ##  Zozilla pass
 *	[Zozilla](https://en.wikipedia.org/wiki/Zoji_La) is the first high pass of our trip at the height of 11,575 ft
 *	Condition of motorcycle and the difficult terrain is making it more difficult for me
+*	An army convoy has made it farther difficult.
+This pass is lifeline to connectivity between Laddakh and Srinagar
+*	During the Indo-Pakistani War of 1947, Zoji La was seized by Pakistani supported invaders.
+*	The pass was re-captured by Indian forces in an assault codenamed Operation Bison, with the surprise use of tanks
+*	Zozilla has a special place in Tank battles because it is the highest altitude at which tanks had operated in combat
 *	Stopped for few minutes at Zozilla tiger temple, maintained by [Border Road Organization (BRO)](https://en.wikipedia.org/wiki/Border_Roads_Organisation)
 *	BRO has a big contribution in maintaining the roads of such difficult zones of India
+*	Zoji La tunnel project is on the way to cut the travel time from 3 ours to 15 minutes

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190602_144001.jpg)